 If the institution issues the combination mattress with a pillow incorporated, a separate pillow will not be issued.
-Staff may remove an inmate's mattress during non-sleeping daytime hours as a "loss of privilege" sanction imposed by the UDC/DHO.
-Removal of an inmate's mattress is otherwise prohibited, absent life or safety concerns as specifically documented and authorized by the Warden, or his or her designee.
+Staff may remove an inmate's mattress during non-sleeping daytime hours as a "loss of privilege" sanction imposed by the Unit Discipline Committee (UDC)/DHO.
+Removal of an inmate's mattress is otherwise prohibited, absent life or safety concerns as specifically documented and authorized by the Warden, or his/her designee.